 How safe is the room safe?

 A common place you leave items with your personal information while you are away from the room is the room safe.
-All hotel safes have a bypass code or way to open them in case a guest forgets their pass-code or if the safe’s electronics fail.
-Theft from a room safe is virtually un-provable.
-Consider a safe lock which works to discourage and stop would be thieves.
+All hotel safes have a bypass code or way to open them in case a guest forgets their passcode or if the safe’s electronics fail.
+Theft from a room safe is virtually unprovable.
+Consider a safe lock that works to discourage and stop would be thieves.
 There’s a lot of peace of mind right there.